BoyBaykiller/IDKEngine/Readme.md

 ![BVH Sweep](Screenshots/Articles/LeftRightSweep.gif)

-But what about the remaining exotic partitions?
-Let's look at number 5.
+But what about the exotic partitions?
+Let's look at number 5 as an example.
 This corresponds to the far left and far right triangle forming a child.
 The two middle triangles form the other child.
 These kind of partitions are usually uninteresting.
 So as with other split methods, they are ignored.
+However, I do have a small extension that [tests some exotic partitions](#40-considering-exotic-partitions).

 ### 2.0 Implementation